Skip Nav Destination

 Published: 28 May 2019

-... rely heavily on rapid anaerobic glycolysis for energy production.
+... and rely heavily on rapid anaerobic glycolysis for energy production.
 This switch from oxidative phosphorylation to glycolysis, along with up-regulation of the glucose transport system, significantly increases the release of lactic acid from cells into the tumor microenvironment.
 Excess lactate and proton...

 Includes: Supplementary data